 - Take blood samples.
 Your health care provider will check the levels of androgens, cholesterol, and sugar in your blood.

 - Do a pelvic exam or ultrasound to check your ovaries.
-During the pelvic exam, your health care provider will insert two fingers into your vagina and press on your belly to feel for cysts on your ovaries.
-To help see cysts in your ovaries, he or she might recommend an ultrasound, a test that uses sound waves to take a picture of your pelvic area.
+During the pelvic exam, your health care provider will insert two fingers into your vagina and press on your belly to feel for abnormalities on your ovaries.
+To help see growths in your ovaries, he or she might recommend an ultrasound, a test that uses sound waves to take a picture of your pelvic area.
 Your health care provider also will check how thick the lining of your uterus is; if your periods are irregular, the lining of your uterus could be thicker than normal.